Pumpkin Spice Donut Holes are the perfect treat for a crisp Fall day!

 Rhodes Yeast Dinner Rolls, thawed but still cold

 4 teaspoons pumpkin pie spice

-Cut rolls or biscuits into four equal pieces.
+Cut rolls into four equal pieces.

 Combine both sugars and pumpkin pie spice in a bowl and mix well.